Jogendra Nath Mandal: Political career in India (1937–1947)

-Political career in Pakistan (1947-1950)
+Political career in Pakistan (1947–1950)

-Jogendra Nath Mandal emerged as one of the 96 founding figures of the Dominion of Pakistan, aligning himself with the Muslim League (ML).
+Mandal emerged as one of the 96 founding figures of the Dominion of Pakistan, aligning himself with the Muslim League.
 During their inaugural session, which transpired shortly before the partition of India on 15 August 1947, he was elected as their interim chairman.
-Notably, as Muhammad Ali Jinnah prepared to assume the role of the first Governor-General of Pakistan, he entrusted Mandal with the responsibility of presiding over the session, underscoring his profound confidence in Mandal's foresight and moral rectitude.
-Mandal was subsequently appointed Pakistan's inaugural Minister for Law and Labour.
+Notably, as Jinnah prepared to assume the role of the first Governor-General of Pakistan, he entrusted Mandal with the responsibility of presiding over the session, underscoring his confidence in him.
+Mandal was subsequently appointed Pakistan's inaugural minister for law and labour.

-Regrettably, Mandal's tenure in this esteemed position was truncated due to persistent subjugation within a bureaucracy dominated by the Muslim majority.
-The situation deteriorated further following Jinnah's demise in September 1948.
+Mandal's tenure in this position was truncated due to persistent subjugation within a bureaucracy dominated by a Muslim majority.
+The situation deteriorated further following Jinnah's death in September 1948.
 Confronted with atrocities committed against his constituents, the Dalits, by Muslim rioters supported by the police, Mandal voiced his protest.
-This principled stance led to discord between him and the Prime Minister of Pakistan, Liaquat Ali Khan.
+This stance led to discord between him and the prime minister of Pakistan, Liaquat Ali Khan.

-Returning to India (1950)
+Return to India and death (1950–1968)

-In 1950, Jogendranath Mandal found himself compelled to repatriate to India, a decision precipitated by an outstanding arrest warrant against him in Pakistan.
-In submitting his resignation to Liaquat Ali Khan, the Prime Minister of Pakistan at that time, Mandal underscored the perceived failure of the Pakistani administration to address the inaction against rioters responsible for perpetrating atrocities against Dalits and minority communities.
-His resignation letter delineated instances of social injustice and a purportedly biased disposition towards non-Muslim minorities.
+In 1950, Mandal found himself compelled to return to India, a decision precipitated by an outstanding arrest warrant against him in Pakistan.

 Upon his return to India, Mandal encountered a lack of acceptance by any political party.
-Nevertheless, undeterred, he persevered in his endeavors to aid the rehabilitation of Hindu refugees from East Pakistan (present-day Bangladesh), whose influx was rapidly impacting West Bengal.
-His demise occurred on 5 October 1968 in Bongaon, North 24 Parganas under mysterious circumstances.
+Nevertheless, he persevered in his endeavours to aid the rehabilitation of Hindu refugees from East Pakistan (present-day Bangladesh), whose influx was rapidly impacting West Bengal.
+He died on 5 October 1968 in Bangaon, under mysterious circumstances.